codurance/site/src/_posts/2018-11-17-the-functional-style-part-7.md

 [1 10 45 120 210 252 210 120 45 10 1]
 ```

 Obviously, although `triangle` appears to be a sequence, no actual sequence ever exists in memory, unless you happen to build one yourself out of the results.
 If you read back to the `yield return` example in C# at the beginning, you will see the same behaviour there.
-Paradoxically, unlimited collections require less memory!
+It might seem like a paradox, that unlimited collections require less memory, but this is an important performance tip to bear in mind.

 ### Do repeat yourself.